Canon 7D vs Nikon D7000

-The Canon EOS 7D and the Nikon D7000 are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and September 2010.
+The Canon EOS 7D and the Nikon D7000 are two enthusiast cameras that were announced, respectively, in September 2009 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably smaller (16 percent) than the Canon 7D.
 Moreover, the D7000 is markedly lighter (9 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (7D) and the Nikon Lens Catalog (D7000).